What Exactly is the definition of dark web?

 One of the key features of the Dark Web is its anonymity.
 Users can access websites and communicate with others without revealing their identities or locations.
 This anonymity is achieved through tools like Tor (The Onion Router), which routes internet traffic through a series of encrypted nodes, making it difficult to trace back to the original source.

-The Dark Web is known for hosting also as a variety of illegal marketplaces where users can buy and sell drugs, weapons, counterfeit goods, stolen data, and more.
+The Dark Web is also known for hosting also as a variety of illegal marketplaces where users can buy and sell drugs, weapons, counterfeit goods, stolen data, and more.
 These marketplaces often operate using cryptocurrencies like Bitcoin to facilitate anonymous transactions.
 Additionally, the Dark Web is a hub for cybercriminal activities such as hacking services, malware distribution, and identity theft schemes.

 Despite its allure of anonymity, the Dark Web poses significant risks to users.
 It’s a breeding ground for scams, frauds, and cyberattacks.
-Malicious actors take advantage of the anonymity to launch phishing campaigns, distribute malware, and steal personal information.
+Malicious actors take advantage of anonymity to launch phishing campaigns, distribute malware, and steal personal information.
 Moreover, accessing illegal content or participating in illicit activities on the Dark Web can lead to legal consequences.

-Types of Activities in dark web
+Types of Activities on dark web

 While the dark web has legitimate uses, such as secure communications and whistleblowing, it is more commonly associated with illegal activities, including: